City-of-Helsinki/haitaton-backend/README.md

 When running locally, the system emails are sent to smtp4dev, which is started as part of the Docker Compose setup.
 You can access the sent emails by opening http://localhost:3003.

+Creation of new emails is done with [mjml.io](https://mjml.io/).
+Either IntelliJ or Visual Studio Code plugin MJML is needed.
+Mjml templates are located in email/.
+The output email content (html) is in hanke-service/resources/email/template.

+Once the Mjml template is done, it is converted to html.
+For example in Visual Studio, type >MJML:Copy HTML.
+The html output is the actual email content.

 ## File scan